ionic-team/ionic-portals/website/docs/for-ios/upgrade-guides.md

 The 0.5.x versions of Ionic Portals iOS required iOS 14.0.
 In this release we have included support for iOS 13.0 and up.
 To support iOS 13.0 in your app, you should update your target to support the OS.

-## IonicPortals iOS 0.5.x -> 0.6.0
+## Portals for iOS 0.5.x → 0.6.0

-IonicPortals iOS version 0.6.0 is compatible with '@ionic/portals' version 0.5.x
+- Portals for iOS version `0.6.0` is compatible with Portals Web Plugin version `0.5.x`.

 ### PortalManager & PortalBuilder Removal

-#### PortalManager -> PortalsRegistrationManager
+#### PortalManager → PortalsRegistrationManager

 `PortalManager` has been removed.
 It's registration functionality has been replaced with [`PortalsRegistrationManager`](https://ionic-portals-ios.vercel.app/documentation/ionicportals/portalsregistrationmanager).